 And lining the road, and riding behind, she had an army to do her bidding.

 The curse upon Tilea had not been diminished at all.
 If anything, it waxed stronger, threatening to conquer more cities and towns and to swallow ever more souls.

-Southern Tilea, Winter 2401-2
+Tursi, Southern Tilea, Winter 2401-2

 The mercenary army of the Vereenigde Marienburg Compagnie’s (‘VMC’) Tilean enterprise had been busy.
-Their establishment at Alcente had been granted in return for providing much needed defence against the Badlands’ orc warlord Khurnag.
-Now they had to make good that promise, for Khurnag had turned his attentions towards the south-west and was approaching the watchtower at Tursi with a large part of his ‘Waagh!’, perhaps close to his entire strength.
+Their establishment at Alcente had been granted in return for providing much needed defence against the Badlands’ orc warlord, Khurnag.
+Now they had to make good that promise, for Khurnag had turned his attention toward the south-west and was approaching the watchtower at Tursi with the greatest part of his ‘Waagh!’, close to his entire strength.

 Here you can see the eastern portion of those defences, where the tower itself stood.

-The tumbledown ruins of an ancient shrine to forgotten gods formed one side of the eastern gate, while an earthen bastion bristling with sharpened poles sat upon the other.
-The tower itself was typical of the southern region of Tilea, constructed of local stone (unlike the ancient ruin), plastered and painted, with tiles of red clay atop its buttresses and crenellations.
+The tumbledown ruins of an ancient stone shrine to forgotten gods formed one side of the eastern gate, while an earthen bastion bristling with sharpened poles sat upon the other.
+The tower itself was typical of the southern region of Tilea, constructed of local stone (unlike the ancient ruin), plastered and painted, with tiles of red clay atop its buttresses and crenelations.